olejardamir/EquationCode/BRIDGE.md

 1. `observed_deps ⊆ declared_deps` MUST hold for HARD-governed artifacts (else FAIL).
 2. Layer rule (§1.5) MUST be enforced on both `declared_deps` and `observed_deps`.
 3. Any delta MUST be reported in JSON output (§7.2) deterministically sorted (§7.4).

+Observed edges MUST NOT participate in cycle detection (§3.0).

 ---